altaafackbar/arche-echo-altaaf/docs/project-management.md

 # Project Management

-This page provides a general overview of the assigned tasks and roles for the duration of four sprints (subject to change).
+This page provides a general overview of the Story Map, the overall Project Plan for the four sprints, and an overview of the Team Canvas with a clickable link to the Team Canvas Mural document.

 ## Story Map